pauwei/git-tutorial/README.md

 ## First Commit
 ### On Mac
+1. Navigate to the folder where you want to create your repo
+2. On the command tab, go to Finder -> Services -> New Terminal at Folder
+>If you do not see this option, you might need to add this option in System Preferences, follow that [here](### Add New Terminal Service)

 ### On Windows
 1. Open folder of file you want to add to repo in File Explorer